-CERP ASR Regional Study (Updated June 2015)
+CERP ASR Regional Study

-As part of the Comprehensive Everglades Restoration Plan (CERP), the District and the U.S. Army Corps of Engineers have been investigating the use of ASR for water storage to benefit the Everglades and other natural systems in South Florida.
-The jointly developed ASR Regional Study documents the results of more than a decade's worth of scientific and engineering investigations and will serve as a technical guide when considering ASR as part of future Everglades restoration efforts.
+As part of the CERP, the District and the U.S. Army Corps of Engineers investigated the use of ASR for water storage to benefit the Everglades and other natural systems in South Florida.
+The jointly developed ASR Regional Study documents the results of more than a decade's worth of scientific and engineering investigations and serves as a technical guide when considering ASR as part of future Everglades restoration efforts.

 The National Research Council (NRC) released a peer review of the draft study in April 2015, concluding that it "significantly advances understanding of large-scale implementation of ASR in South Florida."
 An incremental adaptive restoration approach for ASR may involve one or more clusters of five ASR wells to address critical uncertainties such as recovery efficiencies, performance, long-term water quality and ecological effects.

 CERP ASR Regional Study Links